 The bottom line is that if we want our work to be seen, we need to strap on a psychological carapace and be open to the idea – at least to some extent.

-I’ve written before about the self-doubt I experienced when I produced my first photography show.
+I’ve written before about the courage it takes to be a creative person.
 Solo flights are scary, there’s no one else to rely on.
 You really do have to carry this all by yourself.